 Let's start from Tavarnelle Val di Pesa: don'tmiss a visit to the Parish Church of San Pietro in Bossolo which dates back to the 11th century and is one of the most beautiful examples of the Romanesque that can be found in the Florentine countryside.

 Here, you can visit the Sacred Art Museum, where works from the local churches are gathered together.
 Inside, there's a space dedicated to embroidery and in particular to Tavernelle lace, with splendid hand-made objects including examples made by local embroiderers on behalf of Salvatore Ferragamo.

-Then we headed to the Antinori cellars of Chianti Classico in the municipality of San Casciano Val di Pesa (hamlet of Bargino).
-The innovative building designed by the Archea Associati architectural studio is an extraordinary feat of architecture, hidden among the olive trees, vineyards and forests of oak trees.
-One hour is enough to visit the cellars.
-It is a journey through the history of the Antinori family, which has been producing wine in Tuscany since 1385.
-The tour - which covers all the stages of production, starting from the vineyard to the glass – ends with the tasting of three wines.
+We then head towards San Casciano in Val di Pesa in Bargino, where the Antinori Winery is located: the innovative building designed by the Archea Associati studio is a work of art hidden among the olive trees and vineyards.
+The one-hour visit to the cellars is a journey through the history of the Antinori family, which has been producing wine in Tuscany since 1385.
+The tour covers all stages of production, from the vineyard to the glass, ending with a tasting of three wines.